yuthstyle88/ibrowe-browser/README.md

 To do a release build:

 ```
-# start the release compile
+# start the iBrowe release compile
 npm run build Release
 ```